 4. INVESTMENTS IN AND ADVANCES TO AFFILIATED ENTITIES

-There are no investments in and advances to affiliated entities for year ended December 31, 2022.
+There are no investments in affiliated entities for year ended December 31, 2023.

 Details of transactions and balances with affiliated entities are provided in Note 15 of the General Notes to the condensed financial statements.